Siunami/project-euler/README.md

 - 8

 ### 4clojure Problems
-- all lists problems solved
+- all problems in folder solved